unswmedicine/erica_engineer_interview_task_003_public/README.md

 > Don't forget to remove any cost incurring AWS resources after your interview!

+## How to ask a question

+If you have any questions about this challenge, create an issue in the GitHub repostitory.

 ## Requirements

 1. Amazon Linux 2 EC2 instance